annices/BlogSystem2.0/README.md

 ---

+# 5 Supported features
+* Login system based on sessions.
+* User password encryption.
+* Password recovery function.
+* Protection against cross-site request forgery.
+* Full CRUD support for an admin regarding blog entries, categories and comments.
+* WYSIWYG HTML entry editor for blog posts.
+* Admin reply function to blog comments.
+* Responsive design.
+* Client and server side validation.
+* Filter and sort function of blog entries, comments and categories.
+* Pagination for blog entries, comments and categories.

-# 5 Changes and added features to version 2.0
+## 5.1 Changes and added features to version 2.0
 The following functions and features have been implemented to Blog System 2.0:
   * Modified database model to support several categories per entry, along with added ability to save blog posts as drafts or published entries.
   * Upgraded frameworks to support cross-platform web development to: